dludemann/test/content/tinder/why-do-guys-not-message-first-on-tinder.md

 ---
-title: Why Do Guys Not Message First on Tinder?
+name: Why Do Guys Not Message First on Tinder?
 menu_grouping: Tinder Messaging and Communication
 author: Shane White
 seo: